react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

   `slide_from_bottom`

-  Slide animation from the bottom for modals and bottom sheets.
+  Standard iOS-style slide in from the bottom for modals.

 - <video playsInline autoPlay muted loop>
     <source src="/assets/navigators/stack/animation-none.mp4" />